CaptainGabriel/AppoloGem/README.md

 Ruby gem that provides quick and easy access to the web api of [Thoth WebApp](https://adeetc.thothapp.com)

+This project does not intends to show any super efficient or professional programming features since it´s only purpose was for me to learn the language and at the same time to build a ruby gem.

 ## Installation

 Add this line to your application's Gemfile: